Overview and update of major projects or proposals that may impact your fishing operations

 Gascoyne Gateway Marine Complex

-Gascoyne Gateway proposes to build, own, and operate a multi-purpose marine complex located approximately 10 kilometres south of Exmouth township.
-This facility will accommodate a variety of vessels, including, but not limited to, cruise liners, defence and marine supply vessels, and support associated with ecotourism activities.
+Gascoyne Gateway proposes to build, own, and operate a multipurpose marine complex located approximately 10 kilometers south of Exmouth township.
+This facility will accommodate a variety of vessels, including, but not limited to, cruise liners, Defence and marine supply vessels, and support associated ecotourism activities.

 More information on this proposal is available on the EPA website here.